-Guiding Principles
+Principles

-The safety of DET's pupils is paramount.
 DET and its Schools take a balanced and proportionate approach to HSB, based on the principle it is not acceptable and is not tolerated.
 This approach helps DET and its Schools to ensure that all CYP are protected and supported appropriately.